Light rail: Higher capacity

 Light rail systems may also exhibit attributes of rapid transit systems, including having downtown subways, as in San Francisco and Seattle.
-These partially grade separated light rail lines are sometimes called "semi-metro".
+These partially grade-separated light rail lines are sometimes called "semi-metros".
 This type of light rail emerged when the first subway in Boston opened in 1897 and became popular again in Europe from the 1950s onwards.
-The development of technology for low-floor and catenary-free trams facilitates the construction of such mixed systems with only short and shallow underground sections below critical intersections as the required clearance height can be reduced significantly compared to conventional light rail vehicles.
+The development of technology for low-floor and catenary-free trams facilitates the construction of such mixed systems with only short and shallow underground sections below critical intersections, as the required clearance height can be reduced significantly compared to conventional light rail vehicles.

 Light rail operating on mainline railroads

 On the Karlsruhe Stadtbahn, trams can share mainline tracks with heavy rail trains.

 The Inner West Light Rail in Sydney runs mostly along a former heavy rail corridor.

 Light rail can be designed to address a gap in interurban transportation between mainline rail and bus services, carrying high passenger numbers more quickly than local buses and more cheaply than mainline trains.
 Around Karlsruhe, Kassel, and Saarbrücken in Germany, dual-voltage light rail trains partly use mainline railroad tracks, sharing these tracks with mainline rail trains.
 This allows commuters to ride directly into the city center, rather than taking a mainline train only as far as a central station and then having to change to a tram.
 In France, similar tram-trains are in use in Paris, Mulhouse, and Strasbourg; further plans exist.
 In 2022, Spain opened the Cádiz TramBahia, where trams share track with commuter and long-distance trains from the main terminus in the city and curve off to serve cities without a rail connection.
 Some of the issues involved in such schemes are: